mhmodzoka/VectorSphericalWaves.jl/README.md

 # Installation
 This is not a registered package yet.
-For now, you can install it by opening an interactive julia session, and type the following command:
+For now, you can install it by opening an interactive julia session, and type the following commands:

+`using Pkg; Pkg.add(url="https://github.com/mhmodzoka/ComplexOperations.jl")`
 `using Pkg; Pkg.add(url="https://github.com/mhmodzoka/VectorSphericalWaves.jl")`